facebookresearch/online_dialog_eval/README.md

 ```
 @article{sinha2020maude,
-  Author = {Koustuv Sinha and Prasanna Parthasarathy and Jasmine Wang and Ryan Lowe and William L. Hamilton and Joelle Pineau},
+  Author = {Koustuv Sinha and Prasanna Parthasarathi and Jasmine Wang and Ryan Lowe and William L. Hamilton and Joelle Pineau},
   Title = {Learning an Unreferenced Metric for Online Dialogue Evaluation},
   Year = {2020},
   journal = {ACL},